 (Shoreditech) 6 – 8 Bonhill Street, EC2A 4BX (Next door to campus, for coffee)

-Unknown and finding out.
+Unknown.
 Would expect a higher price as spaces are pretty awesome and they seem to be team focused.
-Feel free to comment below if you know.
+Feel free to reach out if you know.

-Apart from a very cool name, Headspace is well known for being a great place to base yourself at, they have pretty epic sound systems, kitchens and free bars, oh and also a very good workspace and meeting room setup.
-Farringdon is also a good base, if you want to be close to central London but also within quick reach to Old St aka London Startup Central, and no we’re not calling it Silicon Roundabout because that’s a stupid name!
+Apart from a very cool name, Headspace is well known for being a great place to base yourself at.
+They have pretty epic sound systems, kitchens and free bars, and also a very good workspace and meeting room setup.
+Farringdon is also a good base if you want to be close to central London but also within quick reach to Old St aka London Startup Central, and no we’re not calling it Silicon Roundabout because that’s a stupid name!
 Their Marylebone location is also good if you’re based out west.

 (Farringdon) 19-21 Hatton Garden, EC1N 8BA

 (Marylebone) 3-6 Kenrick Place, Marylebone, London, W1U 6HD

 Co/lab – starts from £400 per person + VAT (Farringdon) and from £600 + VAT (Marylebone) per month – 24/7 access, use of all amenities, dedicated desk and rolling contract.

 Private Office – starts from £2,000 + VAT (Farringdon) and from £7,500 + VAT (Marylebone) per month – 4-18 people, 24/7 access, flexible terms, use of all amenities and air con if global warming affects London this summer.